 See what everyone is talking about.

 "When Zohran Mamdani ran for New York City mayor, he promised (1) to tax the rich.
-On Tax Day 2026, he made good on it, and he's not being subtle about who he's coming for."
+On Tax Day 2026, he made good on it, and he's not being subtle about who he's coming for.
+The mayor, along with Governor Kathy Hochul, jointly announced (2) New York State's first-ever pied-à-terre tax: an annual surcharge on luxury second homes valued above $5 million, owned by people whose primary residence is outside New York City."